 The connection between logic and philosophy has been debated by logicians and philosophers since the two subjects were first identified.
 Some people believe that logic is a kind of philosophy, while others believe that logic is a tool used in philosophy.
 This is a problematic question, because many people are under the impression that logic provides access to objective truth.
 Logic is often applied outside of philosophy, but whether it is considered philosophy in these other fields is largely a matter of opinion.
-In the end, one of the main connections between logic and philosophy is that both topics have confounded great minds across the history of human thought.

 In order to understand the connection between logic and philosophy, it is important to first understand what each study entails.
 Logic is the study of reasoning, whereas philosophy is better characterized as a study of general problems.
 Both of these disciplines involve using reasoning, but the rules of reasoning in logic are sometimes independent from the rules of reasoning in philosophy.
 Likewise, whereas logic often has specific forms concerning what is and is not a valid conclusion, philosophy is more open.